BenVigos/Computer_Science_2020-2021/UNIT-1/unit-1.md

 * Automated some of the processes.
 * Tried to make it fool proof.
 No input can break it.
 * Reduced the length of the code by getting rid of repetitions.
-* Tried to make a check_input function.
-Failed.
+* Can read text file!